Old Burying Point Cemetery in Salem, Massachusetts

 About Rebecca Beatrice Brooks

 Rebecca Beatrice Brooks is the author and publisher of the History of Massachusetts Blog.
-Rebecca is a freelance journalist and history lover who got her start in journalism working for small-town newspapers in Massachusetts and New Hampshire after she graduated from the University of New Hampshire with a B.A. in journalism.
+Rebecca is a journalist and history writer who got her start in journalism working for small-town newspapers in Massachusetts and New Hampshire after she graduated from the University of New Hampshire with a B.A. in journalism.
+She is a member of the American Historical Association, Historic Salem Inc, the Danvers Historical Society, the Salisbury Historical Society and she volunteers for the National Archives, the Massachusetts Historical Society, and Historic New England transcribing historical documents.
 Visit this site's About page to find out more about Rebecca.